-We specialise in finance solutions for the complexities of international arbitration.
+We specialise in arbitration funding solutions for the complexities of international cases.

 However, international arbitration is a world apart from regular commercial litigation.
 It is often a highly-complex and lengthy process involving stakeholders across multiple jurisdictions.
 Run by specialist lawyers, it requires an experienced funder who understands this process intimately.